 U.S. and Mexico Land Borders Closed to Non-essential Travel

-- Announcement from the Mexican government: Effective through February 21, 2021, the U.S.-Mexico land border is closed to non-essential travel.
-This closure also affects tourists set to travel after the original expiration date of January 21, 2021.
+- Announcement from the U.S. and Mexican governments: Effective through April 21, 2021, the U.S.-Mexico land border is closed to non-essential travel.
 Learn more about entry requirements and travel alerts from the U.S. Embassy in Mexico here.

-University-related international and domestic travel must be approved using Concur Request prior to booking the trip.
+University-related travel (international and domestic) must be approved using Concur Request prior to booking the trip.

 This requirement applies: